ruff-drivers/gy-30/README.md

 ### Methods

 #### `getIlluminance(callback)`

-The callback get error and value as its arguments.
+The callback gets error and value as its arguments.
-If it failed to read, the error will carry message.

 - **callback:** the callback.